 This review doesn’t have any SPOILERS.
 Just in case if you’ve never ever ever seen the entire film, feel free to check out my non-spoiler article.
 I’ll do my best not to steal Nostalgia Critic’s notes.

-Nice: Arnold Schwarzenegger, & Sinbad, both did great for their funny as heck performances.
+Nice: Arnold Schwarzenegger, & Sinbad, both did a great job for their funny as heck performances.

 Other Cast Members such as the late Phil Hartman, James Belushi, Martin Mull & Gilbert Gottfried all did an ok job on their respective performances.

 Harvey Korman, (The Great Gazoo from The Flintstones/Hedley LaMarr from Blazing Saddles) makes a cameo appearance.

 Turbo Man is based on “Power Rangers” and superhero cartoons that used to air on Fox Kids.
 Those were the good ol’ days 90’s Kids & 90’s Babies.

 A bunch of funny moments made me laugh from beginning to end.

 Cinematography wasn’t that bad from start to finish.